slevomat/coding-standard/doc/namespaces.md

 #### SlevomatCodingStandard.Namespaces.UseOnlyWhitelistedNamespaces

-Disallows uses of other than configured namespaces.
+Sniff disallows uses of other than configured namespaces.

 Sniff provides the following settings:

 * `namespacesRequiredToUse`: namespaces in this array are the only ones allowed to be used.
-E. g. root project namespace.
+E.g. root project namespace.
 * `allowUseFromRootNamespace`: also allow using top-level namespace:

 ```php